ferrixio/discord-DiceWorks/README.md

 `!tira 1d20+3 2d10-1` -> `Tiro di ferrixio:  [1], [3, 3],  totale: [4, 5]`

 Moreover you can invoke commands again by reply to it with the command `!redo`.

-The bot is also responsible to send a welcome message and count members in [OtakusHouse server](https://discord.gg/9e4HPeWhbf).